vosaul/status.im/content/frameworks.md

     npm install embark-status --save

+On a real iPhone, you need to insert its IP into two config files.

-In the same directory, open the file `embark.json` and edit the `plugins` key:
+Open the file `embark.json` and edit the `plugins` key.
+If your phone's IP is `192.168.123.102`, it would look like this:

     "plugins": {
         "embark-status": {